 - Don't be overly concerned about the final output.
 Concentrate only on having fun.

 12. Spend Time In The Outdoors

-Spending time in green places and outdoors may be beneficial to your physical and emotional wellbeing.
+Spending time in green places and outdoors may benefit your physical and emotional well-being.

-- If you have the opportunity, go on a stroll in a green place, taking note of any trees, flowers, plants, or animals you come across.
-For a guided thoughtful time in nature, see our relaxation exercises page.
+- If you have the opportunity, take a stroll in a green place, taking note of any trees, flowers, plants, or animals you come across.

-- Spend some time helping to save the environment, whether by digging in your garden or volunteering at a local green initiative.
+- Spend some time helping to save the environment by digging in your garden or volunteering at a local green initiative.

-Whatever amount of mobility you have, you may discover crafts and outdoor activities that fit your needs.
-For additional information on how to identify initiatives in your region, see our sections on nature and mental health.
+Whatever mobility you have, you may discover crafts and outdoor activities that fit your needs.
+For additional information on identifying initiatives in your region, see our sections on nature and mental health.

 If you live in an area where getting to nature and green places is challenging, our guide on overcoming obstacles may be helpful.

 13. Visualize Yourself In A Peaceful Environment